Emulator Issues #9009

 I mean, it's fairly obvious that if someone does this, they've probably never played the game on Console and probably pirated it in the first place.
 I mean, if you've actually played the game on Console, you'd probably know what controllers it supports.
 Still, it's annoying that we get tons of forum posts with this coming up again and again.

-#1 Updated by MayImilae almost 5 years ago
+#1 Updated by MayImilae over 5 years ago

 - Status changed from New to Questionable